JACoW-org/docs-MEOW/docs/events/intro.md

-There are several events in MEOW:
+In MEOW, there are several events, each serving a specific purpose:

-- Abstract Booklet
+- **Abstract Booklet**
-- PDF Check
+- **PDF Check**
-- Proceedings:
+- **Proceedings**:
     - Pre-press proceedings
     - Final proceedings
     - Compression
-- DOI:
+- **DOI**:
     - DOI info fetching
     - DOI drafting
     - DOI publishing
     - DOI deletion
     - DOI hiding

-Every event consists of a sequence of tasks to be exploited in order to achieve a goal, like for example the generation of the "Abstract Booklet" document or the generation of the "Final proceedings".
-These tasks are asynchronous functions and the execution proceeds only when the current task is completed.
+Each event is comprised of a sequence of asynchronous tasks aimed at achieving a particular goal.
+For instance, these tasks can include generating the "Abstract Booklet" document or creating the "Final proceedings."
+Execution proceeds sequentially, with each task completed before moving on to the next.